 In addition, kit lenses tend to be lower quality and you won’t recoup much on your investment if you try to sell them.
 Buying a camera with a kit lens is a typical beginner’s mistake.

-Most travel writers don’t know that the lens is more important than the camera body when it comes to image quality and versatility.
-Although I’m suggesting you purchase a lower end camera body, you should still buy the highest quality lens you can afford.
+The lens is more important than the camera body when it comes to image quality and versatility.
+Although I’m suggesting you purchase a lower end camera body, you should still buy a high quality lens.

 Think of your camera body as something that you upgrade every few years as technology improves.
 Think of your lens as an investment that you’ll continue to use as you ‘grow’ into newer camera bodies.